-Endometrial cancer typically presents with post-menopausal bleeding, so I’ve included a differential diagnosis for this.
+Endometrial cancer is a common oestrogen-dependent gynaecological cancer which tends to affect older women.
+Unlike cervical cancer, it is not currently screened for in the UK.
+Endometrial cancer typically presents with postmenopausal bleeding, so I’ve included a differential diagnosis for this.
 I’ve also outlined potential future screening programmes for endometrial cancer.

 the uterus (or “womb”) is a small, hollow muscular organ situated in the female pelvis between the bladder and the rectum.
 It forms part of the female reproductive system and acts as the site for fertilisation of an ovum by sperm, and its subsequent implantation and growth into a fetus.
 It also contracts to expel the fetus during labour.